DatalogiForAlle/AgentsPy/docs/source/tutorial.rst

    for x in range(3):
        miner_model.add_agent(Alien())

-To make it a bit more fair for the robots, let us make it possible to spend some of the gathered resources, and create a new robot at the homebase.
+To make it a bit more fair for the robots, let us make it possible to spend some of the gathered resources in exchange for creating a new robot at the homebase.

 First, replace this line in ``setup``
 ::

    model.add_agent(Homebase())

-with this one
+with these lines
 ::

    model["Homebase"] = Homebase()